Dima Halam Daogah: Organization

-The DHD(J) faction is estimated to have around 400 active cadres while the DHD(N) is estimated to have around 800-1200 active cadres.
-The chairman of the DHD(N) is Pranab Nunisa who came to power on June 24, 2004, after a takeover which ousted founder Jewel Garlossa.
+In 2009, despite hemorrhaging troops to surrenders and captures, the DHD(J) faction was estimated to have around 400 active cadres while the DHD(N) was estimated to have around 800-1200 active cadres.
+The chairman of the DHD(N) is Pranab Nunisa who came to power on 24 June 2004, after a takeover which ousted founder Jewel Garlossa.
 The chairman of the DHD is Dilip Nunisa.
 Other major figures include Kanta Langthasa, Yathong Dimasa, and Rongsling Dimasa.

 The DHD has been linked to many other separatist organizations in India, including the National Democratic Front of Bodoland, NSCN and the ULFA.

-India banned the Dima Halam Daogah (DHD)-Black Widow militant group in the wake of its involvement in several incidents of violence in Assam on July 2, 2009.
+India banned the Dima Halam Daogah (DHD)-Black Widow militant group in the wake of its involvement in several incidents of violence in Assam on 2 July 2009.

-Surrender in September 2009
+Mass Surrender in September 2009

 The group surrendered en masse to the CRPF and local police, prior to a deadline, with 193 cadres surrendering on 2009-09-12 and another 171 on the 13th.
 This may include 138 armed cadre of DHD-J. Arms surrendered included 37 AK series assault rifles, ten M-16 rifles, 11 US carbines, two each of Self-Loading Rifles (SLR) and M-21 rifle, one each of Ins as rifle, sten gun, 40-mm gun, Universal Machine Gun (UMG),Rocket Propelling Gun (RPG) and 9-mm pistols.
 In addition, 7,303 grenades and over 10,000 assorted ammunition were surrendered.